Long-Term Average Impulse and Singular Control of a Growth Model with Two Revenue Sources

 The rest of the paper is organized as follows.
 Section \ref{sect-formulation} gives the precise model formulations and collects the key conditions used in later sections.
 In particular, a large class of admissible policies is defined by requiring a weak transversality condition to be satisfied, based on the fundamental quantities of the underlying model.
 Section~\ref{sect-preliminaries} introduces the class of $(w,y)$-impulse policies.
 Using a renewal argument for the impulse control problem, we then express the corresponding payoff \eqref{e:reward-fn} as the nonlinear function $F$ defined in \eqref{e:F_K} and derive the analytical form of the controlled process's stationary density in \eqref{e:nu_density-wy}.
-Of particular significance, Section~\ref{sect-preliminaries} also establishes a bound on the market supply rate for this class of impulse policies and analyzes the asymptotic behavior of various components of the function $F$, which will be used in the maximization of $F$, a fractional optimization problem.
+Of particular significance, Section~\ref{sect-preliminaries} also analyzes the asymptotic behavior of various components of the function $F$, which will be used in the maximization of $F$, a fractional optimization problem.

 The long-term average optimal impulse control problem is addressed in Section~\ref{sect:classical impulse}.
 Conditions are given for the existence and uniqueness of an optimal $(w,y)$-policy.
 Furthermore, it is shown that the ``impulse reward potential'' function $G$ (defined up to a constant in \eqref{e:G_p}) along with the maximal value $F^*$ is a solution of the associated system of quasi-variational inequalities \eqref{e:qvi}.
 This, in turn, establishes the optimality of the corresponding $(w,y)$-policy.
 The potential $G$ is then used to define the natural solution $\wdt G$ of the system \eqref{e:qvi}.
 A brief digression examines the growth of the long-term expected total reward.
 A specific shift of $\blue \wdt G$ is interpreted as the value function of an infinite-horizon growth rate optimization problem.
 The section concludes by relating the optimal $(w,y)$-policy to the concept of an optimal overtaking policy.